longitachi/ZLPhotoBrowser/README.md

 ### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.4.5
+  Add:
+    Can set whether the shadow is always displayed when cropping the picture
+  Fix:
+    When there are too many photos, the album may crash when opened.
+    Crash on simulator version 14.0.1.
+    In the image editor where the sticker position was incorrect after the image was rotated.
 ● 4.4.4
   Add:
     Support downloading video data from iCloud before selecting a video.